The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Additional Methods in Related Work

 \citet{editdistancewater} presented a provable, robust watermarking technique for AI-generated text.
 This approach offers strong theoretical guarantees for the robustness of the watermark, making it resilient against attempts to remove or alter it without significantly changing the generated text.

-However, \citet{barak} highlight vulnerabilities in these watermarking schemes.
-Their work demonstrates that current watermarking techniques can be effectively broken, raising important considerations for the future development of robust and secure watermarking methods for LLMs.

-\paragraph{Image Generation Models.} Various watermarking techniques have been developed for image generation models to address ethical and legal concerns. \citet{fernandez2023stable} introduced a method combining image watermarking with Latent Diffusion Models, embedding invisible watermarks in generated images for future detection.
+However, \citet{barak} highlighted vulnerabilities in these watermarking schemes.
+Their work demonstrates that current watermarking techniques can be effectively broken, raising important considerations for the future development of robust and secure watermarking methods for LLMs. \paragraph{Image Generation Models.} Various watermarking techniques have been developed for image generation models to address ethical and legal concerns. \citet{fernandez2023stable} introduced a method combining image watermarking with Latent Diffusion Models, embedding invisible watermarks in generated images for future detection.
 This approach is robust against modifications such as cropping. \citet{Wen2023TreeRingWF} proposed Tree-Ring Watermarking, which embeds a pattern into the initial noise vector during sampling, making the watermark robust to transformations like convolutions and rotations. \citet{Jiang2023EvadingWB} highlighted vulnerabilities in watermarking schemes, showing that human-imperceptible perturbations can evade watermark detection while maintaining visual quality. \citet{Zhao2023ARF} provided a comprehensive analysis of watermarking techniques for Diffusion Models, offering a recipe for efficiently watermarking models like Stable Diffusion, either through training from scratch or fine-tuning.
 Additionally, \citet{Zhao2023InvisibleIW} demonstrated that invisible watermarks are vulnerable to regeneration attacks that remove watermarks by adding random noise and reconstructing the image, suggesting a shift towards using semantically similar watermarks for better resilience.

 \paragraph{Audio Generation Models.} Watermarking techniques for audio generators have been developed for robustness against various attacks. \citet{7775035} introduced a spikegram-based method, embedding watermarks in high-amplitude kernels, robust against MP3 compression and other attacks while preserving quality. \citet{liu2023dear} proposed DeAR, a deep-learning-based approach resistant to audio re-recording (AR) distortions.